ssebs/ssebs-www/content/projects/ninja-500.md

 I took the [CMSP](https://motorcyclesafetyca.com/) course over a weekend, got my license, and got myself a bike!
 (With a bunch of gear too)

+## Track Day

+About 6 months after getting my bike, I ended up going to a cornering school at a go-kart track.
+I learned a lot about my lines, when to shift for a turn, and most importantly how to tow my bike behind my wife's SUV 😁.

 ## Mods
 - OEM frame sliders
 - Tail tidy / fender delete